 The University of Illinois application is completed online.
 The Office of Undergraduate Admissions evaluates your academic performance, test scores (ACT/SAT, if applicable), and essays with the University requirements for admission to the School of Art & Design.

 - The Office of Undergraduate Admissions: You must submit your application by 11:59 p.m.
-CT on November 1, and all required items must be received by November 10.
+CT on November 1.

 Regular Admission Deadline

-- The School of Art & Design Fall 2022 First-Year Portfolio Submission Form must be submitted online by January 5.
+- The School of Art & Design Fall 2023 First-Year Portfolio Submission Form must be submitted online, preferred by Jan.
+5.

 All decisions will be released in mid-February.
 You can check your admission status in myIllini.